 I also saw some public displays of affection go on in the hallways of my high school that made me blush (or would these days, anyhow).
 These acts were light years beyond a hug and are arguably inappropriate in any public setting.
 But this poor girl in question got suspended for only trying to cheer up a friend.

 It is the hypocrisy that drives me crazy.

-We live in a sex-possessed society.
-Does anyone doubt this?
+We live in a sex-saturated society.
 The US is the top producer of pornographic DVDs and web material, producing in excess of 400 porn films every week.
 Pornography addiction is rampant.
 Even “regular” TV increasingly pushes the limits.
 Now with the internet and smartphones, younger and younger children are exposed to what used to be considered a strictly adult domain.

 Children and teens are bombarded with sexually-explicit material.
 Some are seeing porn as young as 2 years old and for many children viewing porn often becomes a routine practice by their pre-teen years.
 Even if parents manage to keep their children relatively protected from the internet, prime-time TV and advertisements bombard our society and teach both explicitly and implicitly that extramarital and illicit sex is normal and expected.

 But now, schools suddenly begin to punish children for what…being sexually active?
 That in and of itself wouldn’t make sense considering what our children are exposed to on a daily basis.
 But more ludicrously, what they actually are being punished for is hugging.
 How can society unabashedly promote sexual promiscuity and experimentation and then suspend a girl for hugging her friend?

 It’s not only the hypocrisy and the absurdity that bothers me, but also the mixed-message that is sent in the process.

 How does a developing mind process this obvious practice in doublethink?
 It doesn’t.